David Novak: Public lectures

 In 2001, Novak delivered the fifteenth Erasmus Lecture, titled Jews, Christians, and Civil Society, organized by First Things magazine and the Institute on Religion and Public Life.
 In his address, Novak examined the theological and moral foundations of public life shared by Jews and Christians, arguing that both traditions contribute indispensable resources for sustaining a just and humane civil society.
 The lecture reflected his long-standing engagement with Jewish-Christian dialogue and the intersection of faith and ethics in modern pluralistic democracies.

+Another named lecture was to deliver the Gifford Lectures (Aberdeen, 2017).

 Other activities

 He is a founder, vice-president, and coordinator of the Jewish Law Panel of the Union for Traditional Judaism, and a faculty member and vice-president of the Union for Traditional Judaism in Teaneck, New Jersey.
 He is a faculty member of the Department of Talmud and Halakha at the Canadian Yeshiva & Rabbinical School, Toronto.
 He also serves as a Visitor of Ralston College.

 In the mid-1980s he was invited to join the Institute on Religion and Public Life by its founder, Richard John Neuhaus, and became a member of the editorial board of the institute's journal, First Things.
 He is also a member of the advisory board of The G.K.
 Chesterton Institute for Faith & Culture at Seton Hall University, South Orange, New Jersey.

 In 2006 he was appointed as a board member of Assisted Human Reproduction Canada.